liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 people quickly notice the issue.
 Something is hampering their productivity right now, so they have both a good understanding of the problem and the motivation to solve it.
-We're not creating processes for an abstract future, we're only doing as much as need in the concrete present.
+We're not creating processes for an abstract future, we're only doing as much as needed in the concrete present.

 The second rule provides space to give feedback.
 It's important for us to do it on a regular basis.
 This reduces the barrier to share your thoughts as there's now a dedicated time to do so.
-You don't feel like "the one who complains".
-Instead you're searching for improvements with the rest of the team.
+We take every bit of feedback very seriously and actively look for improvements with the whole team.
+The purpose is to make anyone welcome to give feedback and not feel like "the one who complains".
+That's especially vital for new team members and juniors who could otherwise feel that they're speaking out of turn.

+Establishing the habit of acting reliably on given feedback creates a positive feedback loop that results in more feedback given, which in turn results in more improvements, even more motivation to give feedback, and so on.

 ### Retrospective format